Darque/SIT215-Computational-Intelligence/pages/hls__Artificial Intelligence A Modern Approach, Global Edition (Russell, 2021) pages 19 - 65.md

 		  ls-type:: annotation
 		  id:: 67c28ef0-5048-4f82-981d-32729c61d73b
 		  hl-color:: yellow
-- We need to make one important reﬁnement to the standard model to account for the fact that perfect rationality—always taking the exactly optimal action—is not feasible in complex environments. ls-type:: annotation hl-page:: 4 hl-color:: blue id:: 67c28fd2-9d32-46ca-9387-2efa73238c4a
+	- We need to make one important reﬁnement to the standard model to account for the fact that perfect rationality—always taking the exactly optimal action—is not feasible in complex environments.
+The computational demands are just too high. ls-type:: annotation hl-page:: 4 hl-color:: blue id:: 67c2f3a2-0a0e-45d1-bef1-0e48d9ec08a9
+	- Chapters 6 and 16 deal with the issue of **limited rationality**—acting appropriately when there is not enough time to do allLimited rationality the computations one might like.
+However, perfect rationality often remains a good starting point for theoretical analysis. ls-type:: annotation hl-page:: 4 hl-color:: green id:: 67c2f3b5-c33a-448b-8a03-43881650d963 hl-stamp:: 1740829625338